kuzzleio/documentation-old/src/guide/essentials/persisted.md

 # Working with Persistent Data

-Kuzzle Backend relies on [Elasticsearch](https://www.elastic.co/) to store and fetch persistent data.
+Kuzzle relies on [Elasticsearch](https://www.elastic.co/) to store and fetch persistent data.

-In Kuzzle Backend, data is organized as follows:
+In Kuzzle, data is organized as follows:

 * **Documents** are atomic units of data that are each defined in JSON format and contain a unique `_id`.
 * **Collections** are a group of Documents, identified by a unique name.